ghxstling/markit-uoa/README.md

 ### Deploying database

 Before deploying the application ensure that the production database has the latest migrations applied.
-This can be acheived by running `npm run migrate:dev` when the `DATABASE_URL` is pointed at the production PostgreSQL.
+This can be achieved by running `npm run migrate:dev` when the `DATABASE_URL` is pointed at the production PostgreSQL.

 ### Deploying application to AWS Amplify